-It requires a lot of patience, mercy, perseverance, and God’s grace to forgive your spouse who has cheated on you.
-God forbid, but you never understand the level of hurt until it happens in your own marriage.
+It requires a lot of patience, mercy, and perseverance to forgive your spouse who has cheated on you.

-You might come across a lot of prophecy, guidance, or proverbs on forgiveness in marriage, but in actuality, it is very tough to render forgiveness for adultery.
+You might come across a lot of prophecy, guidance, or sayings on forgiveness in marriage adultery, but actually, it may be tough to render forgiveness for adultery.

-It is indeed a challenging experience that breaks most relationships and marriages.
+It is indeed a challenging experience that can break most relationships and marriages.